Towards active learning: A stopping criterion for the sequential sampling of grain boundary degrees of freedom: Results

 \subsection{$1D$ STGB subspaces}

-Recently it was demonstrated in \cite{kroll2022efficient} that a sequential design is able to identify the cusps in the 1D energy landscape of symmetrical tilt grain boundaries in body-centered cubic iron.
-However, in the cited paper the optimal number of sequential steps was determined \emph{a posteriori} by analysing the maximum error with respect to a reference data base.
+Recently it was demonstrated in \cite{kroll2022efficient} that a sequential design is able to identify the cusps in the 1D energy landscape of symmetrical tilt grain boundaries in body-centred cubic iron.
+However, in the cited paper the optimal number of sequential steps was determined {a posteriori} by analysing the maximum error with respect to a reference database.
 In the following, the same data is used to validate the new stopping criterion.